Konstantina-Lazaridou/instagram-scraper/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 * Find your Instagram credentials and replace `your-username` and `your-password` in the instagram-scraper.py with your own login data
+* The script is tested with public Instagram accounts that belong to news providers.
+It might behave differently with private accounts.

 <p align="right">(<a href="#top">back to top</a>)</p>